stefaanc/stefaanc.github.io/_posts/2020-02-17-implementing-a-terraform-provider.md

 > Compared to the data-source:
 >
 > - When the API `Read`-method returns an error, we set the ID to `""` and return `nil` instead of returning the error.
 This allows this resource to be deleted from the Terraform state when Terraform refreshes its state.
+> - The function doesn't set the resource's ID, since this was already set when the resource was created.

 We reuse the same API `Read`-method as for the data-source